 In the case of Parkinson’s disease, degeneration is seen in another area of the basal ganglia, the substantia nigra par compacta.
 This area normally sends dopaminergic connections to the dorsal striatum which are important in regulating movement.
 For this reason, therapy for Parkinson’s disease usually centers on restoring dopaminergic activity to this circuit.

 Other forms of neurological impairment occur as a result of neural degeneration, such as amyotrophic lateral sclerosis (ALS) and cerebral palsy, or as a result of CNS trauma, such as stroke and epilepsy.
 Demyelination of central and peripheral neurons also occurs in a number of pathologies, including Multiple Sclerosis (MS).

 To date, treatment for CNS disorders has been primarily been through the administration of pharmaceutical compounds.
 Unfortunately, this type of treatment has been inhibited by many factors, including the limited ability to transport drugs across the blood-brain barrier and tolerance in patients receiving the drugs over a prolonged time.

-Also, recent studies have provided evidence of the existence of neural stem cells with the potential to produce new neurons, particularly of a dopaminergic phenotype, in the adult mammalian brain.2 Such stem cells have been identified in so called neurogenic brain areas, where neurogenesis is ongoing, but also in primarily non-neurogenic areas, such as the midbrain and the striatum, where neurogenesis does not occur under normal conditions.3
+Recent studies have provided evidence of the existence of neural stem cells with the potential to produce new neurons, particularly of a dopaminergic phenotype, in the adult mammalian brain.2 Such stem cells have been identified in so-called neurogenic brain areas, where neurogenesis is ongoing, but also in primarily non-neurogenic areas, such as the midbrain and the striatum, where neurogenesis does not occur under normal conditions.3

 1 Arias-Carrión et al. “Adult neurogenesis and Parkinson’s disease.”
 CNS Neurol Disord Drug Targets.
 2007;6(5):326-35.